 - 1.2 The General Social Care Council (GSCC) previously had a statutory responsibility to approve AMHP education programmes in England.
 The GSCC also regulated social workers in England. - 1.3 We have taken on responsibility for approving these programmes in England and the regulation of social workers in England has transferred from the GSCC to ourselves.
-We have powers to set criteria for approving AMHP programmes, to publish those criteria and to communicate the criteria to education providers. - 1.4 We will use the criteria to approve AMHP programmes, to check that education providers manage their education programmes appropriately and to make sure that professionals completing the programmes meet the necessary competencies. - 1.5 This consultation will run from date to date. - 1.6 This consultation will be of particular interest to education providers delivering AMHP training, professional bodies, employers, service users and other stakeholders. - 1.7 You can download copies of this consultation document from our website here: www. hcpc-uk.org/aboutus/consultations - 1.8 You can find out how to respond to this consultation in paragraphs 1.15 1.17.
+We have powers to set criteria for approving AMHP programmes, to publish those criteria and to communicate the criteria to education providers. - 1.4 We will use the criteria to approve AMHP programmes, to check that education providers manage their education programmes appropriately and to make sure that professionals completing the programmes meet the necessary competencies as set out in mental health legislation. - 1.5 This consultation will run from date to date. - 1.6 This consultation will be of particular interest to education providers delivering AMHP training, professional bodies, service users and carers and other stakeholders. - 1.7 You can download copies of this consultation document from our website here: www. hcpc-uk.org/aboutus/consultations - 1.8 You can find out how to respond to this consultation in paragraphs 1.15 1.17.